wintersys-projects/adt-build-machine-scripts.orig/doco/Tutorials/digitalocean/expedited-temporal-joomla.md

 **YOU MUST HAVE THE MACHINES STILL RUNNING FROM THE PREVIOUS [TUTORIAL](./expedited-baseline-joomla.md) TO COMPLETE THIS TUTORIAL SUCCESSFULLY**

-On your build machine, you need to now make temporal backups of your application sourcecode and your application database.
-You do this as follows:
+On your build machine, you need to now make hourly periodicity temporal backups of your application sourcecode and your application database.
+In summary you do this as follows and if you are following this tutorial closely you might need to change your "application github" repos/credentials in the files

+${HOME}/.ssh/webserver_configuration_settings.dat
+${HOME}/.ssh/database_configuration_settings.dat

 >     cd /home/<your username>/adt-build-machine-scripts/helperscripts